NickLojas/DevConnector/README.md

 - Heroku used to deploy application

 ## What I learned
-- MongoDB using mongoose package from npm
+- Using MongoDB using mongoose package from npm
-- Express router to help create the API
+- Using Express router to help create the API
 - Communicating with an API (get/post/delete http requests)
 - Ability to CRUD what goes in the database
 - Validation and error handling in the back end with .catch after fetching promises